Does your business have the right business culture?

 What are some examples of business culture?

-Entrepreneurial cultures usually develop in small businesses, though not all entrepreneurs have an entrepreneurial culture.
+Entrepreneurial cultures usually develop in small businesses, though not all have an entrepreneurial culture.
 Many entrepreneurs begin their business for financial reasons, such as to make a profit, but soon realize that starting a business is a lifestyle choice.

 What is the definition of business culture?